 1 – Leveraging an Obsolete Mailing List

-As you might already know, email providers have a particular set of requirements, especially when it comes to the quality of the mailing list.
+As you might already know, email providers have a particular set of requirements, especially regarding the mailing list’s quality.

-Moreover, they also have some restrictions on the number of complaints and acceptable returns.
+Moreover, they also restrict the number of complaints and acceptable returns.

-This means if you’re not working in line with the mailing list, you’ll end up receiving tons of long-abandoned emails or overflooded mailboxes over time.
+If you’re not working in line with the mailing list, you’ll receive tons of long-abandoned emails or overflooded mailboxes over time.

 It’s inevitable that, over time, you will collect email subscribers that never open or click on your emails, people who just hit delete when they see your email, or who never see it at all because it always lands in their junk mail. – Productive Blogging